 Higher education entrance qualification

 If you come from an EU country, from Iceland, Liechtenstein, Norway or Switzerland and have a school-leaving certificate that qualifies you for higher education there, it will usually also allow you to study in Germany.
-If you come from outside the EU, two or three semesters of study in your home country are often sufficient, depending on where you are from.
+If you come from outside the EU, two or three of study in your home country are often sufficient, depending on where you are from.
 In artistic subjects, especially talented applicants are sometimes admitted based on work samples or aptitude tests alone.

 The alternative: foundation courses and higher education entrance examination

 If you would like to find out whether you are fundamentally able to cope with the demands of studying in Germany before applying, you can take a at one of the many international test centres.
-This test will not only help you make your decision, but may even improve your chances of being admitted to the higher education institution of your choice.
+This test will not only help you make your decision, but may even improve your chances of being to the higher education institution of your choice.

 TIP: There are many things you have to organise before going abroad to study, so it's important to make sure you have all the information you need beforehand.
 Start checking the requirements early on so you are not disappointed.